starius/ScPrime/doc/api/HostDB.md

     // below 90%.
     "uptimeadjustment": 0.1234,

-    // The multiplier that gets applied to a host based on the version of Sia
+    // The multiplier that gets applied to a host based on the version of SiaPrime
     // that they are running.
 Versions get penalties if there are known bugs,
     // scaling limitations, performance limitations, etc. Generally, the most
     // recent version is always the one with the highest score.